tylerlong/manate/README.md

   - This one is very similar to manate
 - It doesn't monitor built-in objects, such as `Set`, `Map` and `RTCPeerConnection`.
   - we could support `Set` and `Map`, to be done.
+- Support transaction
+  - when in transiction, isTrigger will return false.
+  - when transaction ends, isTrigger will return return cached results.
+If one of them is true, then return true.
+  - typical example: array.splice should only isTrigger once